 At least six months notice of your marriage is required.

 A few months before your wedding the parish priest will complete a Prenuptial Enquiry Form with you.
 This will establish that at least one of you is Catholic, that you are both free to marry in the Catholic Church, and that both of you understand the commitment you are making to each other in the marriage ceremony.
 If you are a member of another Church, you will be required to obtain a Certificate of Baptism from the Church where you were baptised.

 Your personal preparation also must include taking part in a Marriage Preparation Course.
-For couples marrying at Holy Name, this Course is free-of-charge and led by Deacon Peter Lavery and his wife, Pauline, who have been organising such courses for many years.
+For couples marrying at Holy Name, this Course is free-of-charge.
 Participants describe the day-long Course as ‘worthwhile’, ‘enjoyable’, ‘helpful’ and ‘thought-provoking’.
 Upon completion of the Course, you will be issued with a Certificate, a copy of which must be given to the parish priest for inclusion in your Prenuptial Enquiry documents.

 For a marriage between a Catholic and a person baptised in another Christian Church – normally referred to as a ‘mixed marriage’ – to take place in the Catholic Church, a dispensation (or permission) is required from the Bishop.
 In this instance the Catholic party is asked to try – within the unity of the marriage – to have children born of the marriage brought up in the Catholic faith.

 The marriage ceremony normally takes place in the Catholic Church.
 However, the Catholic Church may allow the ceremony of a ‘mixed marriage’ to be held in a non-Catholic Church if certain conditions are met.
 For further details, please contact the parish priest.